NativeScript/docs-v7/docs/core-concepts/navigation.md

 ### Navigate without history

-You can navigate to a page without adding this navigation to the history.
-Set the `backstackVisible` property of the [`NavigationEntry`](http://docs.nativescript.org/api-reference/interfaces/_ui_frame_.navigationentry.html) to `false`.
-If this property is set to false, then the Page will be displayed, but once navigated from it will not be able to be navigated back to.
+To navigate to a page without adding to the history, set the `backstackVisible` property of the [`NavigationEntry`](http://docs.nativescript.org/api-reference/interfaces/_ui_frame_.navigationentry.html) to `false`.
+If `false`, then the page will be displayed, however it cannot be navigated back to.

-### Example 8:  Page navigation, without saving navigation history.
+### Example - without saving navigation history.
 ``` JavaScript
 const topmost = require("ui/frame").topmost;